 You will find that additional accessories for your Omni telescope will enhance your viewing pleasure and expand the usefulness of your telescope.
-This is just a short listing of various accessories.
-Visit the Celestron website for complete and detailed accessories available.
+For ease of reference, all the accessories are listed in alphabetical order.
+This is just a short listing of various accessories and please visit the Celestron website for complete and detailed accessories available.

 Barlow Lens - A Barlow lens is a negative lens that increases the focal length of a telescope.
 Used with any eyepiece, it doubles the magnification of that eyepiece.
-Celestron offers several Barlow lenses in the 1-1/4" size.
-The 2x Ultima Barlow (# 93506) is a compact triplet design that is fully multicoated for maximum light transmission.
-The Omni Barlow (# 93326) is a compact achromatic Barlow lens that is less than three inches long and weighs only 4 oz. and it works very well with all Celestron eyepieces.
+Celestron offers two Barlow lens in the 1-1/4" size.
+The 2x Ultima Barlow (# 93506) is a compact triplet design that is fully multicoated for maximum light transmission and parfocal when used with the Ultima eyepieces.
+The OMNI Barlow (# 93326) is a compact achromatic Barlow lens that is under three inches long and weighs only 4 oz.
+It works very well with all Celestron eyepieces.

-Collimation Eyepiece 1 1⁄2" - # 94182 -- The collimation eyepiece is ideal for precise collimation of Newtonian telescopes and helpful for aligning Schmidt-Cassegrains.
-This special eyepiece fits into 1 1⁄2" focusers and diagonals.
+Collimation Eyepiece 1 1/4" - The collimation eyepiece (# 94182) is ideal for precise collimation of Newtonian telescopes and helpful for aligning Schmidt-Cassegrains.
+This special eyepiece fits into 1 1/4" focusers and diagonals.

 Eyepieces - Like telescopes, eyepieces come in a variety of designs.
 Each design has its own advantages and disadvantages.
-Below are just some of the eyepieces available.
+Below are just some of the eyepiece series available.

-- Omni Plössl Plössl eyepieces have a 4-element lens designed for low-to-high power observing.
+- OMNI Plössl Plössl eyepieces have a 4-element lens designed for low-to-high power observing.
 The Plössls offer razor sharp views across the entire field, even at the edges!
 In the 1-1/4" barrel diameter, they are available in the following focal lengths: 4mm, 6mm, 9mm, 12.5mm, 15mm, 20mm, 25mm, 32mm and 40mm. - X-Cel This 6 element design allows each X-Cel Eyepiece to have 20mm of eye relief, 55° field of view and more than 25mm of lens aperture (even with the 2.3mm).
 In order to maintain razor sharp, color corrected images across its 55° field of view, extra-low dispersion glass is used for the most highly curved optical elements.
-The excellent refractive properties of these high grade optical elements make the X-Cel line especially well suited for high magnification planetary viewing where sharp, color-free views are most appreciated.
-X-Cel eyepieces come in the following focal lengths in 1 1⁄2 barrels: 2.3mm, 5mm, 8mm, 10mm, 12.5mm, 18mm, 21mm, and 25mm.
+The excellent refractive properties of these high grade optical elements, make the X-Cel line especially well suited for high magnification planetary viewing where sharp, color-free views are most appreciated.
+X-Cel eyepieces come in the following focal lengths for 1 1/4" barrels: 2.3mm, 5mm, 8mm, 10mm, 12.5mm, 18mm, 21mm, 25mm.

-Filters Sets, Eyepiece -- 1 1/4"- Celestron offers four convenient filter sets, which contain four different filters per set.
-Not only are these highly useful filter combinations, but they also are an economical way to add versatility to your filter collection.
+Filters Sets, Eyepiece - Celestron offers four convenient filter sets, which contain four different filters per set.
+Not only are these highly useful filter combinations, but they also offer an economical way to add versatility to your filter collection.
+All fit 1 1/4" eyepieces.

-Series 1 - # 94119-10

-Orange, Light Blue, ND13%T, Polarizing (#s 21, 80A, #15, Polarizing)
+Series 1 - # 94119-10 Orange, Light Blue, ND13%T, Polarizing (#s 21, 80A, #15, Polarizing)

-Series 2 - # 94119-20

-Deep Yellow, Red, Light Green, ND25% T (#s 12, 25, 56, 96ND-25)
+Series 2 - # 94119-20 Deep Yellow, Red, Light Green, ND25% T (#s 12, 25, 56, 96ND-25)

-Series 3 - # 94119-30

-Light Red, Blue, Green, ND50% T (#s 23A, 38A, 58, 96ND-50)
+Series 3 - # 94119-30 Light Red, Blue, Green, ND50% T (#s 23A, 38A, 58, 96ND-50)

-Series 4 - # 94119-40

-Yellow, Deep Yellow, Violet, Pale Blue (#s 8, 47, 82A, 96ND-13)
+Series 4 - # 94119-40 Yellow, Deep Yellow, Violet, Pale Blue (#s 8, 47, 82A, 96ND-13)

 Flashlight, Night Vision - (# 93588) - Celestron's premium model for astronomy, using two red LED's to preserve night vision better than red filters or other devices.
 Brightness is adjustable.
-It operates on a single 9 volt battery (included).
+Operates on a single 9 volt battery (included).

-Diagonal 2" Mirror (# 93519) - Celestron offers a 2" 90° Mirror Diagonal to thread on Schmidt- Cassegrain telescopes or slides into the barrel of a 2" refractor focuser.
-This diagonal includes an adapter to accept 11⁄2" eyepieces.
+Diagonal 2" Mirror (# 93519) - Celestron offers a $2" 90^{\circ}$ Mirror Diagonal to thread on Schmidt- Cassegrain telescopes or slides into the barrel of a 2" refractor focuser.
+This diagonal includes an adapter to accept $1\frac{1}{4}"$ eyepieces.
 It has a multicoated mirror and smooth mechanics that are precision manufactured for reliability.